DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 This foundational work—the practical, step-by-step training for personal sovereignty—is the entire focus of the next stage of our investigation.

 **The journey continues in *Manual Override: A Practical Guide to Conscious Living*.**

+## Flotilla Quick‑Start Guide (One‑Pager)

+Your first step: form a 3–5 person Flotilla and commit to the Five Protocols.

+1) Commit Together

+- Read the charter aloud; agree to: Lab not church; stories not advice; mirror not sword; confidentiality; the work is the goal

+2) First Meeting (90 minutes)

+- Check‑in: what brought you here?
+- Charter reading + verbal agreement
+- Short shared reading
+- Guided discussion (round‑robin)
+- Logistics: schedule next meeting
+- Closing word

+3) Your 30‑Day Startup

+- Weekly meeting cadence
+- One small mutual aid action
+- One shared mini‑project plan
+- Practice one conflict repair technique

+4) Protocols (Always On)

+- Proof‑of‑Work: show up and contribute tangibly
+- Reputation: vouch for specific contributions
+- Mentorship: teach what you know

+Checklist

+- [ ] 3–5 committed members
+- [ ] Shared charter agreement
+- [ ] Calendar invite created
+- [ ] One mutual aid ask identified
+- [ ] One mini project identified

 ## Exercises Overview